souzafcharles/Complete-Java-Object-Oriented-Programming-and-Projects/Section_U21_SpringMongoDB_NoSQL_WebServices/mongoDBSpringBoot/README.md

 - **Purpose:**
     - Use this `record` for representing `Post` data in responses, offering a controlled and potentially more efficient way to transfer post-related data.
 This avoids exposing the entire `Post` entity in the response.

-#### 32.4.
-Requirements for PostRequestDTO Record Class:

-- **Record Declaration:**
-    - Create the `PostRequestDTO` as a `record` class to represent the data required to create or update a post;
-- **Attribute Definition:**
-    - Define the attributes `String id`, `Instant date`, `String title`, and `String body` directly in the record's header to make them immutable and automatically provide accessor methods;
-- **Purpose:**
-    - Use this `record` for receiving post data from requests, ensuring a consistent and well-defined structure for incoming information.
-This separates the internal representation (`Post` entity) from the data transfer object.

-#### 32.5.
-Requirements for Post Entity Constructor with PostRequestDTO:

-- **Constructor Implementation:**
-    - Add a constructor to the `Post` entity that accepts a `PostRequestDTO` object as an argument;
-- **Data Mapping:**
-    - Within the constructor, map the values from the `PostRequestDTO` object's attributes (`id`, `date`, `title`, `body`) to the corresponding attributes of the `Post` entity;
-- **Purpose:**
-    - This constructor facilitates the creation of `Post` entities from incoming `PostRequestDTO` objects, streamlining the process of handling post creation and update requests.
-It centralises the mapping logic and promotes cleaner code by encapsulating the data transfer to entity conversion.

 ---